mmcxii/resume/resume_public.md

 _Last updated 2025-03-30_

-For the most up to date version of this resume, view it on [Github](https://github.com/mmcxii/resume/blob/master/resume_public.md).
+For the most up to date version of this resume in its original markdown form, view it on [Github](https://github.com/mmcxii/resume/blob/master/resume_public.md).